akthammomani/Regression-Disney-Movies-and-Box-Office-Success/README.md

 The line plot supports our belief that some genres are growing faster in popularity than others.
 For Disney movies, Action and Adventure genres are growing the fastest.

 ![genre](https://user-images.githubusercontent.com/67468718/104915243-39aa2700-5945-11eb-9868-a14d729ce5b3.JPG)

+## Data Transformation

+we will build a linear regression model to understand the relationship between genre and box office gross.
+Since linear regression requires numerical variables and the genre variable is a categorical variable, we'll use a technique called one-hot encoding to convert the categorical variables to numerical.
+This technique transforms each category value into a new column and assigns a 1 or 0 to the column.

+For this dataset, there will be 11 dummy variables, one for each genre except the action genre which we will use as a baseline.
+For example, if a movie is an adventure movie, like The Lion King, the adventure variable will be 1 and other dummy variables will be 0.
+Since the action genre is our baseline, if a movie is an action movie, such as The Avengers, all dummy variables will be 0.